FatimaAlShraa/Readme.md/read05.md

 ## Logical operator

-I can understand when we use comparison op. we have single value but in logical operator we can compare the result of more than one comparison operator
+*I can understand when we use comparison op. we have single value but in logical operator we can compare the result of more than one comparison operator*

-&  and (sympol of logical op.) if one retuns fulse the expression fulse
+**&**  and (sympol of logical op.) if one retuns fulse the expression fulse

-|| or  if one retuns true the expression true
+**||** or  if one retuns true the expression true

-! not  one retun
+**!** not  one retun true it's Fulse

 ## Loop

-loop check a condetion if the condition is true a code will run until the condition retuns fulse if condition fulse there are three common type of loop
+*loop check a condetion if the condition is true a code will run until the condition retuns fulse if condition fulse there are three common type of loop*

-For it's to run code in specifc number of time
+***For*** it's to run code in specifc number of time

-While if we dont know how many times code will be true
+***While*** if we dont know how many times code will be true until the code is fulse it's break down

-Do While  it's similar to wile loop but it's always run inside {} even the condition is fulse
+***Do While***  it's similar to wile loop but it's always run inside {} even the condition is fulse

 in FOR loop use counter as condition we can use 3 statements :